ManiAlipour/iso-hooks/README.md

 ### 2️⃣ `useOnClickOutside`

-Detect clicks outside of any element — perfect for closing popups, modals, or menus.
+Detect clicks outside any element — great for closing popups, modals, or menus.

 ```tsx
 import { useRef, useState } from "react";